 I must say the promised cap did scream of electioneering.
 Labour was against the cap as were the Liberals and the whole idea of the cap seems very un-Torylike to me.

-The issue is particularly relevant in the IT sector because thousands of workers come to the
+The issue is particularly relevant in the IT sector because thousands of workers come to the UK every year to work on IT projects.

-See this article for the facts and figures about immigrant labour in the
+See this article for the facts and figures about immigrant labour in the UK.

 Another contact of mines thinks the government might fudge the whole issue.